mohammadreza-ashouri/DDrive/README.md

-# DDrive - Decentralized File Storage based on IPFS and React
+## DDrive - A Decentralized File Storage App based on IPFS

 This a decentralized storage drive based on Ethereume Smart Contract and the InterPlanetary File System protocol.
 To build up this App, I used various technologies such as Solidity, React, Truffle, and IPFS.